UACES Facebook Drought Effects in Arkansas | Arkansas Drought Resources

 Drought Effects in Arkansas

 Drought has been a significant issue for Arkansas farmers and ranchers over the past several years.
 While drought recedes over time, its effects will linger for years ahead.
-Our specialists and county agents offer the latest research in how to deal with drought for farmers, ranchers, home owners, and bubsiness owners in all 75 counties.
+Our specialists and county agents offer the latest research in how to deal with drought for farmers, ranchers, home owners, and business owners in all 75 counties.

-Drought and cattle
+Drought and Cattle

 The drought and heat can kill many bermudagrass pastures, not only in Arkansas, but also other places in the South, making hay scarce and prices rise.
 Heat and lack of rain also can empty many stock ponds, forcing some ranchers to truck in water to help their herds.
 Read more on our managing cattle during drought page.

-Arkansas Forage Advisor – Research and Extension | Divison of Agriculture | University of Arkansas System
+Arkansas Forage Advisor – Research and Extension | Division of Agriculture | University of Arkansas System

 Arkansas' row crops sometimes escape the effects of drought, thanks to irrigation and abundant underground and surface water sources.
 However, many farmers face paying more in diesel than they had budgeted to keep the irrigation pumps running and their crops alive.